Dot crawl: History

+Comb filters

+By the 1970s, TVs had begun using solid-state electronics and the first comb filters appeared.
+This coincides with the advent of LaserDiscs and other high quality media that make the problem noticeable for the public.
+However, comb filters were expensive and only high-end TVs used them, while most color sets continued to use notch filters.

-By the 1990s, a further development took place with the advent of three-line digital ("3D") comb filters.
+By the 1990s, a further development took place with the advent of three-line digital comb filters.
 This type of filter uses a computer to analyze the NTSC signal three scan lines at a time and determine the best place to put the chroma and luminance.
 During this period, digital filters became standard in high-end TVs while the older analog filter began appearing in cheaper models (although notch filters were still widely used).
 Modern HDTVs and capture devices do a much better job at eliminating dot crawl than traditional CRT TVs and earlier LCD TVs.

 However, no comb filter can totally eliminate NTSC artifacts and the only complete solutions to dot crawl are not to use NTSC or PAL composite video, maintaining the signals separately by using S-Video or component video connections instead, or encoding the chrominance signal differently as in SECAM or any modern digital video standard as long as the source video has never been processed using any video system vulnerable to dot crawl.

+Other solutions

+Some consoles like the PlayStation 3 have a built-in filter that reduces dot crawl and "rainbow effect" almost completely.
+So it is technically possible, without the use of a built-in TV filter, to remove this negative effect in the composite video signal in both NTSC and PAL signals.

+Likewise Colour-plus, a technique part of the PALplus standard introduced in 1993, gives a cleaner luminance/chrominance separation in the PALplus receiver.
+It is used with signals with high horizontal luminance frequencies (3 MHz) that share the spectrum with the chrominance signals.
+Colour pictures on both standard and PALplus receivers are enhanced.

+Color recovery

-Monochrome film recordings of color television programs may exhibit dot crawl, and starting in 2008 it has been used to recover the original color information in a process called color recovery.
+Monochrome film recordings of color television programs may exhibit dot crawl, and starting in 2008 this has been used to recover the original color information in a process called color recovery.